Science, Technology, Engineering, and Mathematics (STEM) is a national initiative

 Campus, it provides students with a collaborative space which encourages student-to-student

 interaction.
-Students can receive tutoring, study space, large group study room,
+Students can utilize free drop-in tutoring, study spaces, a large group

 - Study space